Posterior vitreous detachment

 Floaters can take lots of different forms and shapes and can come in different sizes.
 You may see them as dots, circles, lines, clouds, or cobwebs.
 Sometimes, floaters can move around quickly.
 At other times it can feel like they hardly move at all.
 You may find floaters are more obvious in bright light or on a sunny day.

 When the floaters are at their most intense it can be hard to imagine that they will become less obvious or go away with time, but for most people they do.
 Sometimes new floaters can develop or it can take longer for the floaters to calm down and for your brain to learn to ignore them.
-This may be because the vitreous is still becoming more watery even when it has detached from the retina.
+This may be because the vitreous is still becoming more watery even when it has detached from your retina.

 Many people have floaters even if they do not have PVD or an eye condition.
 Floaters are very common and your brain usually learns to ignore them over time.